Yogi's Space Race

 When Galaxy Goof-Ups was given its own half-hour timeslot on November 4, 1978, Yogi's Space Race was reduced to 60 minutes.
 In early 1979, the Space Race segment was also spun off in its own half-hour series from February 3 to March 3, 1979.
-The series was later aired in reruns on USA Cartoon Express, Nickelodeon, Cartoon Network, and Boomerang.
+The series was later aired in reruns on USA Cartoon Express, Nickelodeon, Cartoon Network, Boomerang and MeTV Toons.

 Yogi's Space Race was referenced in Jellystone!

 Overview

-The show featured Yogi Bear, Huckleberry Hound, Jabberjaw and several new characters as competitors in an outer space reworking of Wacky Races.
+The show featured Yogi Bear, Huckleberry Hound, Jabberjaw and several new characters as competitors in an outer space reworking of Wacky Races and commentated by an unseen announcer.
+They would each compete for the race's prize.
+The winners of each race got a prize which ended up unfortunate such as having to do the dishes after their meal at the Ritz or being literally painted by an artist.

 Cameo guests included Fred Flintstone, Barney Rubble, Quick Draw McGraw, Grape Ape, Frankenstein Jr. and Jana of the Jungle; the supporting segments were Galaxy Goof-Ups, The Buford Files and The Galloping Ghost.

 The latter two were repackaged the following year as Buford and the Galloping Ghost.
 When Galaxy Goof-Ups was given its own half-hour timeslot on November 4, 1978, Yogi's Space Race was reduced to 60 minutes.
 On February 3, 1979, the Space Race segment and Buford and the Galloping Ghost were also spun off in their own half-hour series.